• Skip to primary navigation

 Also, you’ll want to place a sheet of parchment paper - or paper towel - between the pieces to soak up any excess oil and keep them from getting soggy.

-You can reheat the funnel cakes in an air fryer or oven preheated to 350°F (175°C).
+You can reheat the homemade funnel cake in an air fryer or oven preheated to 350°F (175°C).
 Tap off any powdered sugar (to prevent it from burning) and cook the funnel cakes for 1-2 minutes on each side for the air fryer or 3-4 minutes for the oven.

 FAQ ABOUT THIS FUNNEL CAKE RECIPE